Copyright OTT-JAX

 - :attr:`~ott.solvers.linear.sinkhorn_lr.LRSinkhornOutput.g`.

-kwargs: Additional arguments when calling the initializer.
+kwargs: Keyword arguments for the initializer.

 Returns: